timf34/UnifiedOpenAccessArt/README.md

 I encourage you to build something cool with this data!
 And if you do, please let me know, I'd love to see it!

+## TODO:

+- [ ] Time range filter is not working properly
+- [ ] Speak with supervisor about the best way to go forward with the project.
+I'd like to look into really good unstructured data search to make best use of the metadata for the artworks...
+I think this is the best way to aggregate the data.
+  - Also mention that I would like to finish this thesis as soon as I can as I have a good bit more work now (mention extra workload)

 ## Processors updated

 - [x] Cleveland Museum of Art